corgi-in-tights/saber-assistant/README.md

 # Saber Assistant

 In this day and age, we all appreciate the idea of having our own virtual assistants.
-Saber is designed to be an async lightweight (and standalone) framework that handles the tedious portion of developing a system to process input and return output.
-Also comes with some services that may come of use (regex classification, a flexible Response system, Home Assistant intergration, etc.)
+Saber is designed to be an asynchronous lightweight (and standalone) framework that handles the tedious portion of developing a system to process input and return output.
+Also comes with some services that may come of use (regex classification, a flexible Response system, Home Assistant integration, etc.)

 An input of:
 ```json